 Yet many people receive flat-out WRONG advice about how to qualify for Medicaid, often from well-intentioned family and friends.
 Following that advice can often have major negative consequences.
 For example, if you give everything to your children, you will actually delay how quickly you qualify for Medicaid benefits, not speed it up.

 Unless you work in this area, you’re likely not aware of the many ways to legally preserve the maximum amount of assets and income and still qualify for Medicaid benefits in the shortest time possible, whether you’re an individual or a married couple.
-While pre-planning often leaves you with more options, even in a crisis scenario there are generally several planning options still available.
+While pre-planning often leaves you with more options, even in a crisis scenario, several planning options are generally still available.